Fairuzzzzz/KNN-Testing/README.md

-# KNN-Testing
-Testing KNN Algorithms
+# Diabetes prediction using the KNN algorithm